 All jokes aside, let me clarify that we are taking an extremely bold stance on this matter, but we also acknowledge that the ideals of a study or being a gentlemen are largely inapplicable today.
 That said, if your version of listening to smooth jazz and sipping single malt scotch is cracking open a Sam Adams seasonal and playing Call of Duty for a couple hours in your study, then boy, you do your thing.

 However, we dictate that in order for your study to be a true study, it must adhere to a certain set of values.
 A room having values, you ask?
 Yes, deal with it.

 That thing we mentioned earlier about how your children would knock on your door before entering… the same rule still applies.
 This is your place and your place only.
-It is not a room for entertaining, and it is not a room that you’re wife will spray with New Zealand Springs scented Febreze.
+It is not a room for entertaining, and it is not a room that your wife will spray with New Zealand Springs scented Febreze.
 No.

 I’m aware that this may not be possible in everyone’s home, and thats okay.
 But if you can dedicate even a corner of a room to being your study and do your best to keep others out of it, then you’re well on your way.

 This is a loosely used term, but it is the definitive character separating the idea of a study from a man cave.
 This isn’t a room for a boy.
 It’s a room for a man.
 A football shaped mini- fridge is not okay anymore.
 However, a mini-fridge meticulously concealed inside a worn mahogany drawer?
 Approved.

 Again, this is a place for gentlemen.
 It’s a manly retreat in your own home, if you will, so everything should be innately masculine.
 This tends to go hand in hand with sophistication, so use the following list as a guide and apply it to both.